-Dr. Jeffrey M. Bale is the Director of the Monterey Terrorism Research and Education Program (MonTREP) and an Associate Professor in the Graduate School of International Policy and Management at the Monterey Institute of International Studies (MIIS), and also regularly teaches specialized courses on an adjunct basis at the Naval Postgraduate School and San Jose State University.
-He obtained his B.A. in Middle Eastern and Islamic history at the University of Michigan, his M.A. in social movements and political sociology at the University of California at Berkeley, and his PhD in contemporary European history at Berkeley.
+Dr. Jeffrey M. Bale is a Faculty Professor in the Graduate School of International Policy and Management at the Middlebury Institute of International Studies (MIIS).
+He also frequently taught courses on an adjunct basis at the Naval Postgraduate School and San Jose State University.
+He obtained his BA in Middle Eastern and Islamic history at the University of Michigan, his MA in social movements and political sociology at the University of California at Berkeley, and his PhD in contemporary European history at Berkeley.

 Terrorism, Political and religious extremism, Insurgency and counterinsurgency, Unconventional warfare, Intelligence and covert operations, Conspiracy theories, Comparative revolutionary movements, Youth subcultures and counterculture, Terrorism and weapons of mass destruction, Organized crime, European history and politics, Middle Eastern history and politics, Islamic history, Military history, International politics